willdady/cdk-eventbridge-slack/README.md

 # CDK EventBridge Slack

-Creates an AWS EventBridge bus and API destination for sending messages to Slack.
+A simple CDK app which creates an AWS EventBridge bus and API destination for sending messages to Slack.

+The motivation behind this project is to be simple, generic solution for sending messages to Slack from AWS.
+Applications within AWS can simply send messages to a custom event bus with a payload targeting a specific Slack channel.

 ## Install

+This project requires Node v18+.

 ```
 npm install